 APIDescriptionExample

-vim.opt.<name> = valueSet a plugin optionvim.opt.scrolloff = 8
+vim.opt.<name> = valueSet a plugin option (string options accept tables)vim.opt.scrolloff = 8

 vim.o.<name> = valueAlias for vim.optvim.o.scrolloff = 8